deedee47/DSandAlgoMix/Readme.md

     Runtime Complexity : O(N) - O(N Log N) : Stable Sort

 4. **Search**
+It is usually required to find items in data structures hence there are a number of algorithms used to achieve this.
+Most popular examples are :

+    * **Linear (Sequencial) Search** : This process involves going through each element array in order to find an item.
+     Runtime Complexity : O(N)

+    * **Binary Search** : This algorithm uses a "divide-and-conquer" approach to find an element.
+It does not consider all the elements in the array.
+This search pattern requires that the array is sorted in other to get the best out of it.
+It uses the midpoint of a sorted array as a pivot and decides which side of the pivot is greater or less than or equal the item in question.
+It chooses the lower side and repeats the process until the item is found.
+If the pivot is the number, there is no need to keep searching.

+    This algorithm can be performed recursively or iteratively

+    Runtime Complexity : O(Log N)

+Other examples of search algorithms are :
+    * Knuth Morris Pratt Pattern Search
+    * Jump Search
+    * Interpolation Search
+    * Exponential Search
+    * Fibonacci Search

 #### Advantages of Arrays
 1. It takes constant time to find an element in an array given the specific index.